 If you are given to writing long blogs with several sections providing your readers the means to easily navigate to different sections in your blog from a table contents is essential.
 Table of Contents+ will scan a blog and automatically create a hierarchical list of the blog’s sections with a Wiki-like menu of links that lets your readers quickly jump to sections of interrest.
 The plugin comes in several color schemes to blend with your blog’s theme.
 Once in place readers can choose to either use the table of contents or they can collapse to keep it out of the way.
 You can also set it to first appear on any blog collapsed instead of expanded.

-- Protecting my login area from brute force attacks.
+- Protecting my site from brute force attacks.

 Author: Vic Hargrave